GSA/notifications-api/docs/all.md

 Run Book
 ========

-Policies and Procedures needed before and during US Notify Operations.
+Policies and Procedures needed before and during Notify.gov Operations.
 Many of these policies are taken from the Notify.gov System Security & Privacy Plan (SSPP).

 Any changes to policies and procedures defined both here and in the SSPP must be kept in sync, and should be done collaboratively with the System ISSO and ISSM to ensure that the security of the system is maintained.